paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-002-other-highways.md

   (A) *Tribal and federal lands transportation program.—* — The Federal share of the cost of a project carried out under the Federal lands transportation program or the tribal transportation program shall be 100 percent.

-  (B) *Federal lands access program.—* — The Federal share of the cost of a project carried out under the Federal lands access program shall be determined in accordance with section 120.
+  (B) *Federal lands access program.—* — The Federal share of the cost of a project carried out under the Federal lands access program shall be be 11 So in original. up to 100 percent.

 **(c) Transportation Planning.—**